Booking Your Event

 For those clients who are unable to satisfy the University insurance requirements, the University will make available as an option a Tenant Users Liability Insurance Program (TULIP)—which will enable clients to purchase a special, short-term liability insurance policy that will provide protection for the client’s entity and satisfy the University’s insurance requirement.
 Please inquire during the booking process if you are interested in learning more about the TULIP program.

 Selling tickets to your event?
-We can help with that!
 Whether you have an online ticketing solution already established with your patrons or are looking to get set up with a new one, we can advise on your options.
-The box office is generally open part-time Mondays through Fridays from September to April and closed during the summer months.
-We encourage our clients to manage an online ticketing solution, but talk to us about assisting with day-of-event window sales.
+We encourage our clients to manage an online ticketing solution.

 There’s no better way to greet your patrons than with the friendly smiling faces of our student usher staff.
 Beginning one hour prior to your event, these ushers can take tickets, hand out programs, assist in seating, and provide general information to your guests.
 They have a standard uniform, including a red sweater with Tsai Center name tags, which makes them easily identifiable to the audience.